 Data is the brain of online marketing.
 Your business can jump into a nightmare, and be in trouble when running an eCommerce business with thousands of SKUs.
 However, the profit margin calculation is being messed up.
 It is critical to make things in order and in place well.
-It’s because this calculation is associated with the selling price, different variable costs that can cause business loss at the end.
+It’s because this calculation is associated with the selling price and different variable costs that can cause a business loss in the end.

 In this article, I’ll introduce 9 Google Sheet formulas + 1 automation add-on for your eCommerce marketing operation.
 By the end of the article, you could learn about my practical experience on how to apply these Google sheet formulas, functions, and add-ons to set your hands free and calculate accurately.